U.S.-Cuba policy looms at aviation industry conference

-CANCUN Less than a year after passenger flights restarted between the United States and Cuba, the future of Cuban travel is once again up in the air.
+CANCUN (Reuters) - Less than a year after passenger flights restarted between the United States and Cuba, the future of Cuban travel is once again up in the air.

 Aviation sector leaders gathered in Cancun, Mexico said they are concerned that President Donald Trump may reinstate some political and economic restrictions between the two Cold War-era foes.